blhmr/BareDB/README.md

 # BareDB - Minimalistic and Lightweight C Library for Generic Struct Database

 BareDB is a lightweight and easy-to-use C library for basic database operations.
-It allows you to add, read, update, and delete structs in a binary file.
+It allows you to add, read, update, and delete structs in a database file.

 ## Table of Contents